flipcoder/textbeat/README.md

 %r=2
 ```

-# And here's what it looks like
+# And here's what it all looks like

 ```
 %t=120x4 p=piano,bass,drums c=20,-2